 Yes, you have to do something about your taxes.
 Yes, you might end up going through a website that’s trying to upsell you hard from their ‘free filing’ options.
 Yes, it will take you a good chunk of your free time.

-But there are ways to be smart about it, and getting an extension is honestly a good option, especially considering the IRS has been lagging behind on processing last year’s returns.
+In the end, you really have few options for stress-free filing.
 That’s why we’re here to give you some advice on how and where to file and what’s the best way to get an extension if you need one.

-Despite sites like TurboTax and H&R Block’s near stranglehold on the tax filing market, there are other means of e-filing, although some official options suggested by the IRS are more convoluted than others.
-The IRS requires that these sites offer a free e-filing option, but there are no real regulation on how much these companies try to upsell you when filing.
-Gotta love paying for the privilege of giving the government information it already knows about you.
+Sites like TurboTax and H&R Block have a near stranglehold on the online tax filing market.
+The IRS has its own Free File sites listed, but most are awful.
+The IRS requires that these sites offer a free e-filing option, but there is no real regulation on how much these companies try to upsell you when filing, and no regulation about how well it presents information to users.

-So if you can, it’s probably best to find a free service.
 The IRS does not offer an in-house option to file based on a deal it struck with tax filing companies two decades ago.
-These sites also have restrictions based on your adjusted yearly income, though most allow for filing if you make $73,000 a year or less.
+And despite advertising these free options, some of the IRS’ suggested sites, such as 1040NOW.net, have UI that would have looked dated a decade ago.
+These sites also have restrictions based on your adjusted yearly income, though most allow for filing if you make $73,000 per year or less.
 There may also be restrictions based on which state you live in.
-Some, like TaxAct’s free version, do not allow for free filing of state taxes.
+Some, like TaxAct’s free version, do not allow for the free filing of state taxes.

 Other free options include:

-Most of the free file options listed above also allow you to submit for the extension.
+Most of the free file options listed above also allow you to submit for an extension.
 You can log onto one of these sites and answer the questions to submit for the extension.